ethersphere/ethswarm-blog-hugo/content/foundation/posts/postage-stamp-price-increase-marks-the-completion-of-phase-two-of-the-storage-incentives-upgrade.md

 ## Join the Swarm!

-Anyone interested in operating a Swarm node can join the community and the [Swarm Discord group](https://discord.gg/ZvBWZC3GEa).
-Instructions for setting up a node can be found in the [documentation page](https://docs.ethswarm.org/).
+Anyone interested in operating a Swarm node can join the [Swarm Discord](https://discord.gg/ZvBWZC3GEa) server.
+Instructions for setting up a node can be found on the [documentation page](https://docs.ethswarm.org/).